cboettig/ews-review/manuscript-w-refs.md

 Discussion
 ==========

+\<\<\<\<\<\<\< HEAD Recognizing the potential for early warning signals of critical transitions represents a substantial leap forward in addressing one of the most challenging questions in ecology and ecosystem management today.
+In the decades prior, the prospect that ecosystems could make sudden transitions into an undesirable state due to gradual, slow changes in their environment hung like a spectre over both our understanding and management of natural systems.
+Research that points to the possibility of detecting these transitions holds the promise of meeting this challenge and has attracted justifiably widespread attention among both theoretical and empirical communities.
+Nonetheless, our understanding of early warning signals is still in its infancy.
+Thus far, our best understanding and empirical experience lies in transitions that are driven by saddle-node (also called fold) bifurcations. =======
 <!-- is 'spectre' etc a bit too strong/literary? dry out the tone a bit? -->

 Recognizing the potential for early warning signals of critical transitions represents a substantial leap forward in addressing one of the most challenging questions in ecology and ecosystem management today.
 In the decades prior, the